-- The Metering Requirements apply to all new Receipt Points and Delivery Points. - Metering Systems in existence as at GTAC commencement (Existing Metering Systems) will not need to immediately comply with the Metering Requirements; - The Existing Metering System owner will: - ensure that by 2-years from the commencement of GTAC (the Sunset Date) their Metering Systems comply with the requirements set out in the Metering Requirements. - o be relieved of the obligations set out in the Metering Requirements until the Sunset Date. - continue to maintain their compliance with the technical standards and testing requirements that applied immediately prior to GTAC commencement until the Sunset Date.
+- The Metering Requirements apply to all new Receipt Points, Delivery Points and Bi-directional Points. - Metering in existence as at GTAC commencement (Existing Metering) will not need to immediately comply with the Metering Requirements; - The Existing Metering owner will: - ensure that by 2-years from the commencement of GTAC (the Sunset Date) their Metering comply with the requirements set out in the Metering Requirements. - o be relieved of the obligations set out in the Metering Requirements until the Sunset Date. - o continue to maintain their compliance with the technical standards and testing requirements that applied immediately prior to GTAC commencement until the Sunset Date.
 This will be earlier versions of the "Metering Requirements" Document previously referred to in the Vector Transmission Code (VTC) or the technical requirements set out in Schedule One of the Maui Pipeline Operating Code (MPOC). - The Metering Owner will record which document they comply with in the Metering Manual they are required to maintain and provide a copy of to First Gas.

-While Existing Metering Systems are excluded from immediately complying with the Metering Requirements they are able to "opt in" prior to the Sunset Date if they provide a written request to First Gas to do so.
+While Existing Metering is excluded from immediately complying with the Metering Requirements Existing Metering Owners are able to "opt in" prior to the Sunset Date if they provide a written request to First Gas to do so.
 Once a Metering Owner has opted in to the Metering Requirements they will not be permitted to revert to their previous technical standards and testing arrangements.